swat-sccs/sauce/README.md

 served statically, using other languages on the backend would be fairly trivial.
 It uses Bootstrap 5 for most styling, with some customizations applied using SCSS.

+To install git hooks to run Prettier and ESLint before each commit, run `npm run installHooks`.

 ### Docker

 Start containers for development: